Fraternity: Types

 Kraków's Kur Fraternity during the inauguration of Józef Piłsudski Monument in Kraków.

 The only true distinction between a fraternity and any other form of social organizations is the implication that the members are freely associated as equals for a mutually beneficial purpose rather than because of a religious, governmental, commercial, or familial bond – although there are fraternities dedicated to each of these fields of association.

 On college campuses, fraternities may be divided into four different groups: social, service, professional, and honorary.

 Fraternities can be organized for many purposes, including university education, work skills, ethics, ethnicity, religion, politics, charity, chivalry, other standards of personal conduct, asceticism, service, performing arts, family command of territory, and even crime.
-There is almost always an explicit goal of mutual support, and while there have been fraternal orders for the well-off there have also been many fraternities for those in the lower ranks of society, especially for national or religious minorities.
+There is almost always an explicit goal of mutual support.
+While there have been fraternal orders for the well-off, there have also been many fraternities for those in the lower ranks of society, especially for national or religious minorities.
 Trade unions also grew out of fraternities such as the Knights of Labor.

 The ability to organize freely, apart from the institutions of government and religion, was a fundamental part of the establishment of the modern world.
 In Living the Enlightenment, Margaret C. Jacobs showed that the development of Jurgen Habermas's "public space" in 17th-century Netherlands was closely related to the establishment of lodges of Freemasons.